 Keep in Mind

-The most common infectious causes of diarrhea are highly contagious and easily transmitted through dirty hands, contaminated food or water, and contact with dirty diapers or the toilet.
+The most common infectious causes of diarrhea are highly contagious and spread easily through dirty hands, contaminated food or water, and contact with dirty diapers or the toilet.

 Washing hands well and often is the best way to help prevent spreading infection.
-Everyone in your family should wash their hands after using the bathroom and before eating.
+Everyone in your family should wash their hands after using the bathroom and before eating or preparing food.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.